stefan-vlad/test-avr-dd/README.md

 ### 3.2 Summary

-This project shows how to use the ADC in the Sample Accumulator mode to reduce the noise influence on the result.<br>
+This project shows how to use the ADC in the Sample Accumulator mode to reduce the noise influence on the result.<br><br>
 [Back to top](#analog-to-digital-convertor-adc-in-five-different-modes-using-avr64dd32-microcontroller)<br>

 ## 4. Single Conversion